 Can you Clean a Throttle Position Sensor?

-If you know how, yes, they can be cleaned.
+If you know how to, yes, they can be cleaned.
 Usually, the throttle body is cleaned from sludge, for which you can either use carburetor liquid or special solvents, but in both cases, the throttle body must be fully dried.

 It is advisable to remove the sensor from the body, and clean it separately if needed, and only place it back once the throttle body is dry and the sensor is dry too.